C8359Frank/about-me/README.md

 Hi there 👋
-🏆 I love technology and like to help others with any knowledge that I have ✨ Please Feel Free to Reach Out if You Have Any Questions or Suggestions You can show some ❤️   by starring some of the repositories 😄 ✨ Enthusiastic DevOps eager to contribute to team success through hard work,
+🏆 I love technology matters and like to help others with any knowledge that I have ✨ Please Feel Free to Reach Out if You Have Any Questions or Suggestions You can show some ❤️   by starring some of the repositories 😄 ✨ Enthusiastic DevOps eager to contribute to team success through hard work,